 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-The MSc (Health Psychology) is a one-year full-time programme of academic study in the discipline of health psychology.
+The MSc (Health Psychology) is a one-year full-time or two-year part-time programme of academic study in the discipline of health psychology.

 Health Psychology is concerned with the application of psychological theory, research, and practice to the promotion and maintenance of health; the identification and amelioration of psychological factors contributing to physical illness and the improvement of the health care system and formulation of health policy.

 This programme is accredited by the Psychological Society of Ireland (PSI).
 Programme staff are active in developing and promoting health psychology in Ireland and internationally.
 A number of internationally recognised health psychologists contribute to the programme through a series of visiting specialist seminars.
 It is intended for psychology graduates seeking to develop their knowledge and expertise in Health Psychology.
 The MSc will enable students to conduct high quality research and will prepare them to undertake further professional training in health psyhology and other areas of psychology.

 Other members of staff also provide occasional contributions.

 Requirements and Assessment